-If you want to test Battlefield 1 updates and Battlefield 1 DLC ahead of release, you’ll want to look into the Battlefield 1 CTE.
+If you want to test Battlefield 1 updates and Battlefield 1 DLC ahead of their release, you’ll want to look into the Battlefield 1 CTE.

-Next month, DICE is planning to release the Battlefield 1 DLC 1 known as They Shall Not Pass.
+In March, DICE is planning to release the Battlefield 1 DLC 1 known as They Shall Not Pass.
 The game’s first DLC will deliver new maps, Operations, ranks, weapons, vehicles, and much, much more.
 It’s substantial.

 While many of you will want to wait for DICE to roll out the official versions of its updates and DLC content, some of you might want to test updates and DLC ahead of time.
 You can do that if you signup for the Battlefield 1 CTE.

 Battlefield 1 CTE stands for Battlefield 1 Community Test Environment (CTE), a place where gamers can test upcoming features and fixes ahead of an official release.
 It’s like a beta.

 The February Battlefield 1 patch went through testing ahead of its release and you can expect future Battlefield 1 updates to be tested in the Community Test Environment as well.

 A portion of the They Shall Not Pass DLC is now available in the Battlefield 1 CTE and members are now free to test the new content ahead of the expansion’s release in March.